 “Anders, it’s okay!”

-It? he obeyed.
+It?
+He obeyed.

-Eirik smiled, tightly.
+Eirik smiled tightly, clearly uncomfortable.
 “This is Benjamin.”

 The troll moved to snatch the watch.

 Anders defended it, on impulsive.
 “If you give me a compass.”

 Upstream, Eirik’s drenched form stumbled to his feet toward shallower waters, knee-deep and literally freezing, however when he saw the tense standoff he remained where he was for fear of creating unnecessarily movement that might upset the creature.